maxxrichard/LLM-inference/README.md

-# Tiny-LLM Inference Project
+# GPT-2 Inference Project

-This project provides a comprehensive inference script for the [Tiny-LLM model](https://huggingface.co/arnir0/Tiny-LLM) from Hugging Face.
-The Tiny-LLM is a compact language model designed for efficient text generation tasks.
+This project provides a comprehensive inference script for the [GPT-2 model](https://huggingface.co/gpt2) from Hugging Face.
+GPT-2 is a robust and reliable language model designed for high-quality text generation tasks.

 ## Features